 What did you do when your device overheated?

-Are there other effective remedies you can share?
+Are there other effective GoPro cooling systems that you can share?

 And finally, what would you do with the newly released GoPro Hero 10 overheating issue?
 Risk buying it or get the Hero 9 model instead?